Scientific Name

 Repotting: If you notice your A. parrasana becoming pot-bound, repot it with fresh soil in a pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it again.

-Propagation: Since it can take years to produce seeds, A. parrasana is usually propagated by offsets.
-The best time to remove the offsets is in spring and summer.
-Sow the seeds in spring.
+Propagation: Since it can take years to produce seeds, A. parasang is usually propagated by offsets.
+The best time to remove the offsets is in spring and summer; the seeds should be sown in spring.

 Learn more at How to Grow and Care for Agave.